HPInc/ml-git/docs/mlgit_commands.md

 ```
 Usage: ml-git repository remote datasets add [OPTIONS] REMOTE_URL

-  Add remote dataset metadata REMOTE_URL to this ml-git repository
+  Add remote dataset metadata REMOTE_URL to this ml-git repository.
+[This command has a wizard that will request the necessary information if they are not informed]

 Options:
   --help  Show this message and exit.